-Typically, asymmetric information exists between banks and the public regarding the true magnitude of nonperforming loans on their balance sheets.7 More specifically, "the public" means shareholders, depositors, and other participants in financial asset markets.
-This asymmetric information creates an incentive for banks to roll over their nonperforming loans to disguise their true financial standing.
+Typically, asymmetric information exists between banks and the public regarding the true magnitude of non-performing loans on their balance sheets7.
+More specifically, "the public" means shareholders, depositors, and other participants in financial asset markets.
+This asymmetric information creates an incentive for banks to roll over their non-performing loans to disguise their true financial standing.
 The government, which is generally in a position to grasp the true standing of the banks' balance sheets through bank examinations and monitoring on a regular basis, is able to rescue the banks by providing capital supports.

 Corbett and Mitchell (2000) further argue that banks may decline rescue offers due to reputation concerns.
-This is because accepting such offers may force banks to write off nonperforming loans, revealing the hidden information to the public.
+This is because accepting such offers may force banks to write off non-performing loans, revealing the hidden information to the public.

 More generally, however, a bank's reputation depends on what market participants infer from its write-off decision.
 In fact, on many occasions, stock prices rose for Japanese banks8 that announced they would increase write-offs.
-Such episodes suggest there could be reputational repercussions from not writing off nonperforming loans.
-This paper models reputational concerns as a fear of increasing fund-raising (outside finance) costs.9 And based on these episodes, I introduce the fear only in specifying the value of the option to wait (delay write-offs), not in specifying the value of immediate write-offs.
+Such episodes suggest there could be reputational repercussions from not writing off non-performing loans.
+This paper models reputational concerns as a fear of rising fund-raising (outside finance) costs9.
+And based on works to ensure the effectiveness of monetary policy.